grutig/flask-appbuilder-ovveride-form/README.md

 The main code calls the view render module passing a data structure called *widgets* that contains all the variables needed to render the view.
 However that data need to be reordanized to be used directly in a standard WTForms template.
 Moreover, the internal structure of widgets is depending upon the action choosed (add/edit/show).
 So I've decided to write a simple jinja2 code fragment to exctract the fields needed, fillig two dictionary, one to hold label strings (label), the other one to hold related values (data).
-In my application I use two different templates, one for add/edit and another one for sgow, but however is quite simple to merge the fragments if a single template is in use.
+In my application I use two different templates, one for add/edit and another one for show, but however is quite simple to merge the fragments if a single template is in use.

 Just a notice: for edit/add code to work all fields present in widgets data structure must me handled by the form inside the template.
 So be carefull to exclude unused fields using add_exclude_columns and/or edit_excluded_columns in view definition code.